 There are no articles in this category.
 If subcategories display on this page, they may contain articles.

 Animals in Crete information attempts to explain the cultural differences in attitudes towards pet welfare between the local Greeks and Northern Europeans.
-Times are changing rapidly with many animals welfare centres established by localprivate groups in the main towns.
-Each municipality has by EU law to have a dog rescue centre.
+Times are changing rapidly with many animals welfare centres established by local private groups in the main towns.
+Each municipality has by EU law to establish and operate a dog rescue centre.

 We appreciate that the traditional Cretan diet is known as being one of the healthiest in the world.
 Several studies have been carried out to test the effect of Cretan cuisine on human health.
 The island had attracted the attention of the scientific community as early as 1948.

 Cretan cuisine is the traditional cuisine of the Mediterranean island of Crete.

 The core of the cuisine consists of food derived from natural sources, whereas food of animal origin was more peripheral in nature.
 In general, people consumed seasonal products, available in the wider local area, which underwent minimal processing or none at all.
 The traditional cuisine was widespread in the island until the 1960s.